If you are trying to lose weight, the first thing you should find out is how many calories you need to burn every day.

 - You can use a technique called “calorie cycling” to make the process easier to follow.
 This means that once you calculate your daily calorie needs you can go above and below this range on different days of the week.
 If for example you daily calorie needs are 1700 you can choose to go above this number on Monday and Wednesday and below this number the rest days of the week but try to avoid exaggerations.

 - Make sure that you give correct measurements for your weight and height when calculating your BMR.

 - Do not lie about your activity level but try to be as accurate as possible.

-- Do not decrease your daily calorie intake by more than 500 kcal per day.
+- Do not decrease your daily calorie intake by more than 500 calories per day.
 Better expand the time period.
-Reducing your intake by 500 kcal is a lot and very difficult to follow for a long time.
+Reducing your intake by 500 calories is a lot and very difficult to follow for a long time.

 - Always consult your doctor or dietician before making any changes to your diet or exercise routine.

 As explained above, you can use these calculations to give you an idea where you stand and how much effort you need to make until you meet your goals and target weight.